How Hypnosis and Hypnotherapy Are Regulated Globally

 Both states enforce stringent hypnotherapy standards and registration processes to protect consumers from unregistered or unqualified practitioners.
 These regulations guarantee that only qualified individuals practice hypnosis, maintaining the integrity and safety of the profession.

-Additionally, in states like Florida, practitioners must be licensed professionals or supervised by a licensed individual to engage in therapeutic hypnosis, highlighting the importance of adherence to specific state regulations.
+Additionally, in states such as Florida, practitioners must be licensed professionals or supervised by a licensed individual to engage in therapeutic hypnosis, highlighting the importance of adherence to specific state regulations.

 States With Explicit Guidelines for Licensure Exemption